anstoradonlab/rdfix/README.md

 Perform a response time correction on two-filter dual-flow-loop radon detector output using the method from https://doi.org/10.5194/amt-9-2689-2016

-This is a re-write of [a Python-based code](https://github.com/agriff86/rd-deconvolve) into rust and it's (hopefully) a much nicer to install and use.
+This is a re-write of [a Python-based code](https://github.com/agriff86/rd-deconvolve) into rust and it's (hopefully) much nicer to install and use.
 It's my first attempt at using rust, so the code itself is pretty horrible.

 Currently, the algorithm uses an MCMC sampler based on [hammer_and_sample](https://docs.rs/hammer-and-sample/latest/hammer_and_sample/) which itself is based on [EMCEE](https://emcee.readthedocs.io/en/stable/), the sampler used in the Python version of this code.